 Midterm Exam Deferral: Midterm deferrals will be granted only in extenuating circumstances.
 Students must notify the instructor about the need for deferral and the reason prior to the start of the midterm.
+You must provide appropriate supporting documentation to your professor.
+Upon review, a deferred test may be offered.
+Please note that students who do not provide valid documentation or fail to offer a reasonable explanation for missing an assessment will receive a grade of 0% for that test.

-The weight of the midterm will NOT be transferred to the final as the exams focus on different material.
+Also note that the weight of the midterm will NOT be transferred to the final as the exams focus on different material.
 In the case where a midterm deferral is granted, a single date and time for the deferral will be set for any student who was unable to write on the original date.